lupyuen/lupyuen.github.io/src/lte.md

 _We've seen the Power On Sequence for LTE Modem..._

-_How do we implement it in Apache NuttX RTOS?_
+_How will we implement it in Apache NuttX RTOS?_

 TODO